alexa-samples/skill-sample-csharp-quiz-game/instructions/1-voice-user-interface.md

     ![Add Intent Button](https://m.media-amazon.com/images/G/01/mobile-apps/dex/alexa/alexa-skills-kit/tutorials/general/1-8-intents-button._TTH_.png)

     > OPTIONAL: You can choose to upload a file to fill out your interaction model.
-To do that for this sample click on the </> Code Editor tab and drag the JSON file, IntentSchema.json, from the speechAssets folder of the sample code to the cloud upload icon.
+To do that for this sample click on the </> Code Editor tab and drag the JSON file, InteractionModel.json, from the sample code to the cloud upload icon.
 Once you're done, click Apply Changes.

 9. Select **Use an existing intent from the built-in library**.
 In the textbox provided enter **AMAZON.StartOverIntent** or select that intent from the list of matching intents as they appear, then click the **Add Intent** button.